 - Creamy Cajun Mushroom Pasta

-- To make this blackening seasoning, just mix all of the spices together with a fork until combined and store in an airtight spice container.
+- To make this Cajun seasoning, mix all the spices together in a small bowl with a fork or small whisk until combined and store in an airtight spice container.